 human centric lighting: raising wellbeing through light

-Lighting is key to human life and it affects wellbeing in several different ways.
-This is becoming increasingly recognized in lighting design and the latest evolution in the field is the so-called Human Centric Lighting.
+Light is key to human life and it affects wellbeing in several different ways.

 “lighting devoted to enhancing human performance, comfort, health and wellbeing”